YevhenDenysov/Chatbot-UI/README.md

 ## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions, feel free to reach out to Yevhen on [Linkedin](https://www.linkedin.com/in/yevhen-denysov-08314a263/).

 [GCSE]: https://developers.google.com/custom-search/v1/overview